France : Safety by City

 Rue de la Psalette and Rue du Chapitre are places that each visitor must see as they are famous for half-timbered houses that have survived the time and the great fire in 1720.

 Warnings & Dangers in Rennes

 Generally speaking, Rennes is not a too dangerous place to visit, and people spend holidays without any kind of trouble.
 However, you should follow all the above-mentioned advice and especially avoid demonstrations wherever possible.

-Being that many tourists undertake long journeys in France, sp that they can see most of the country, they are suggested to plan their journey carefully, avoid unknown roads and take into consideration weather conditions.
+Being that many tourists undertake long journeys in France so that they can see most of the country, they are suggested to plan their journey carefully, avoid unknown roads, and take into consideration weather conditions.

 So as to protect yourself from pickpockets who operate in Rennes major streets, in front of tourist attractions, bus stops, and on busses, travelers need to keep purses and wallets between their arms and body and do not leave them unattended.